 Norfolk Green Care Network’s mission is to connect people with nature.
-Carlyn Kilpatrick and Nigel Boldero launched this initiative nearly 18 months ago.
+Carlyn Kilpatrick and Nigel Boldero launched this initiative just over 12 months ago.
 As a network, we bring together 200 projects, people and organisations who believe in the power of connecting with nature and are actively involved or interested in fostering Green Care.

 Green Care is an umbrella term for nature-based interventions including care farming, conservation, walk and talk groups, horticulture etc. Understandably like every other area and project, our network also had to put some plans on hold when the lockdown first started.
 Soon it was evident that people needed more support than before, but this also prompted people to appreciate how important it is to connect with nature.